AnyChart/docs.anychart.com/Basic_Charts/Box_Chart.md

 #### Stems

-Stems are vertical sticks that go beyond the boxes and show the difference between the low value and the first quartile and between the third quartile and the high value.
-To configure the stroke of stems in normal state, on hover, and on select, use these methods:
+Stems are vertical sticks that go beyond boxes and show the difference between the low value and the first quartile and between the third quartile and the high value.
+Use these methods to configure the stroke of stems in the normal state, on hover, and on select:

 * {api:anychart.core.cartesian.series.Box.stemStroke}stemStroke(){api}
 * {api:anychart.core.cartesian.series.Box.hoverStemStroke}hoverStemStroke(){api}